Raiden18/RevolutTestApp/README.md

 8. DiffUtils and Payloads

 ## About architecture
 This app folows three-tier architecture that was described by Martin Fowler.
-So that there is there are 3 top-level layers:
+So that there are 3 top-level layers:
 1. Data
 2. Domain
 3. Presentation